 No pandemic response plan.
 While none of us could have been completely prepared for COVID-19, long-term care facilities should have some kind of general pandemic response plan ready to implement for when the worst occurs.
 Facilities with no plan should be held accountable.

 Neglect of safety protocols.
 There are a number of safety protocols that all long-term care facilities should have been engaging in fairly early in the pandemic.
-These include things such as sanitizing, quarantining, providing treatment within a reasonable timeframe, properly screening people before entry, preventing clearly infected employees and visitors from entering, utilizing N95 masks, protecting the uninfected by grouping infected patients together, and so on.
+These include things such as sanitizing, quarantining, providing treatment within a reasonable timeframe, properly screening people before entry, preventing clearly infected employees and visitors from entering, utilizing N95 masks, and protecting the uninfected by grouping infected patients together, and so on.

 Bottom line?
 This is about greed.
 While the specific issues will differ from case to case, your end goal should be to focus your arguments on showing how those at the top caused the problems by skimping on care to line their own pockets.
 Hard-working staff members are victims, too.